2012 National League Championship Series: Game 5

 The Cardinals had runners on second and third with no outs early in the bottom of the second inning.
 Giants starting pitcher Barry Zito retired Daniel Descalso and intentionally walked Pete Kozma to bring Cardinals starting pitcher Lance Lynn to the plate.
 Lynn grounded into a double play, and Zito escaped the jam.

 Just as he had done in Game 1, Lynn pitched three scoreless innings but then gave up four runs and could not finish the fourth inning.

 In that inning, with one out and Marco Scutaro and Pablo Sandoval on base after two singles, Hunter Pence grounded back to Lynn, whose throw to second base to force Sandoval hit the bag and bounced into center field, allowing Scutaro to score.
 After another out and a walk, Brandon Crawford hit a two-RBI single, and then Zito scored another run with a bunt single.
 Lynn was then relieved by Joe Kelly, who finished the inning with a strikeout.
-Sandoval extended the Giants' lead with a home run in the top of the eighth off of Mitchell Boggs.
+Sandoval extended the Giants' lead with a home run in the top of the eighth off Mitchell Boggs.

 Zito pitched shutout ball into the bottom of the eighth inning, and the final four outs were recorded by Santiago Casilla and Sergio Romo as the Giants' 5–0 win forced a Game 6 in San Francisco.